awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 | --- | --- |
 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html)  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html)  |

-¹This version of Node\.js has reached end of life\.
-You can’t create or update functions with this version\.
+¹This version of Node\.js has reached end of life and is fully deprecated by AWS Lambda\.
+You can't create or update functions with this version of Node\.js\.
 If you have an existing function with this version, you can associate it with a CloudFront distribution\.
-Functions with this version that are already associated with a distribution continue to run\.
+Functions with this version that are associated with a distribution will continue to run\.
 However, we recommend moving your function to a newer version of Node\.js\.
-For more information, see [ Runtime Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide* and the [Node\.js release schedule](https://github.com/nodejs/Release#release-schedule) on GitHub\.
+For more information, see [Runtime deprecation policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide* and the [Node\.js release schedule](https://github.com/nodejs/Release#release-schedule) on GitHub\.

-²This version of Node\.js has reached end of life, and it reaches end of support phase 2 in Lambda on August 30, 2021\.
-Starting on August 30, 2021, you can’t create or update functions with this version\.
-If you have an existing function with this version, you can associate it with a CloudFront distribution\.
-Functions with this version that are already associated with a distribution continue to run\.
+²This version of Node\.js has reached end of life, and it will soon be deprecated by AWS Lambda\.
+Starting on March 31, 2023 you can't create new functions with this version of Node\.js\.
+If you have an existing function with this version after that date, you can associate it with a CloudFront distribution\.
+Functions with this version that are associated with a distribution will continue to run\.
 However, we recommend moving your function to a newer version of Node\.js\.
-For more information, see [ Runtime Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide* and the [Node\.js release schedule](https://github.com/nodejs/Release#release-schedule) on GitHub\.
+For more information, see [Runtime deprecation policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html) in the *AWS Lambda Developer Guide* and the [Node\.js release schedule](https://github.com/nodejs/Release#release-schedule) on GitHub\.

 ### CloudFront headers<a name="lambda-at-edge-restrictions-cloudfront-headers"></a>